-When each new Council is elected to office, one of their first responsibilities is to review the Community Strategic Plan (CSP), which identifies the community's long-term goals and priorities.
-Our Community Plan, Richmond Valley 2040, addresses the next 15 years.
+When each new Council is elected to office. one of their first responsibilities is to review the Community Strategic Plan (CSP), which identifies the community's long-term goals and priorities Our Community Plan, Richmond Valley 2040, addresses the next 15 years.

-Council originally adopted the Plan in June 2023, in the wake of devastating floods the previous year.
-Since then, we have made strong progress in recovery, but there is still more to do in continuing to support those directly impacted, repairing damage to our roads and bridges, strengthening our local economy and building long-term resilience.
+Council originally adopted the Plan in June 2023, in the wake of devastating floods the progress in recovery, but there is still more to do in continuing to support those directly impacted, repairing damage to our roads and bridges, strengthening our local economy and building long-term resilience.
 Following the election of the new Council in September 2024, Council has been working with the community to review the Community Strategic Plan and identify priorities for the next four years.